ucsb-cs56/ucsb-cs56.github.io/_topics/csil_via_ssh_from_macos.md

 # What about the `no $DISPLAY environment variable` error?

-If you find when you type idle3 to bring up IDLE that you get this message:
+If  try to run a program that uses a Java GUI, or any other type of graphics window, and you get this message:

 ```
 no display name and no $DISPLAY environment variable